-Femoral shaft fractures occur mostly due to high energy trauma.
-Periprosthetic femoral fractures are an important subgroup, that comes with specific challenges.
+Femoral shaft fractures occur mostly due to high energy trauma in young patients, or from low-energy trauma in the elderly.
+Periprosthetic femoral fractures are an important subgroup that comes with specific challenges.
 With an earlier implant inserted in the femur, preoperative considerations are even more important.
 Any loosening of a joint prosthesis must be evaluated, and a loose implant should be revised.
 CT is useful in preoperative assessment.
-Use - and understand - the Vancouver classification for developing a treatment algorithm for the periprosthetic femur fractures (25, 26) and always cooperate with an arthroplasty surgeon!
+Use - and understand - the Vancouver classification, for developing a treatment algorithm for the periprosthetic femur fractures ^(28, 29), and always cooperate with an arthroplasty surgeon!

-Femoral fractures can lead to great amount of blood loss.
+Femoral shaft fractures can lead to great amount of blood loss.
 In high energy trauma, muscular injury and subsequent necrosis can lead to renal insufficiency.

 Emergency room - temporary stabilization with traction or long posterior splint.
-In case of severe instability - both generally and/ or locally - an immediate external fixation will serve as damage control.
+In case of severe instability - both generally and/or locally - an immediate external fixation will serve as damage control.
 This leaves time for other live-saving interventions, and thereafter final internal fixation can take place.